bytecodealliance/wasmtime/docs/stability-platform-support.md

   * Rust has no stable way to diagnose `no_std` errors in an otherwise `std` build, which means that to supoprt this feature it must be tested on CI with a `no_std` target.
 This is costly in terms of CI time, CI maintenance, and developers having to do extra builds to avoid CI errors.
+Note that this isn't *more* costly than any other platform supported by Wasmtime, but it's a cost nonetheless.

   * Idioms in `#![no_std]` are quite different than normal Rust code.
 You'll import from different crates (`core` instead of `std`) and data structures